gophish/api-client-python/README.md

 # Gophish Python API Client

-Gophish was built from the group up to be API-first.
+Gophish was built from the ground-up to be API-first.
 This means that we build out the API endpoints for all of our features, and the UI is simply a wrapper around these endpoints.

 To interface with Gophish using Python, we've created a `gophish` client library.